Noob-0-GitHub/QScreenCatcher/README.md

 - Auto-copy PDFs to clipboard
 - Customizable settings (hotkeys, save locations, etc.)

-With ScreenCatcher, you can quickly document your work, meetings, tutorials, or anything currently shown on your screen.
+With QScreenCatcher, you can quickly document your work, meetings, tutorials, or anything currently shown on your screen.

 ### Setup